Douglas Fir Trail Project

 The project to repair the poor condition of the trail is not funded yet, so the reopening date is unknown.
 One option being considered is realigning 2 small portions of the trail to the lower part of the slope, moving them to a safer area to help avoid the constant washouts; improving drainage to reduce future erosion.

-In 2026, we will look for funding to repair the trail and, if it becomes available, we will begin work on design and public information sessions.
+In 2026, we will actively look for funding to repair the trail.
+Currently we've received funding for a detailed design.
 Future construction on the trail would also need to meet regulatory requirements such as Water Act approval, biophysical and historical resource assessments, environmental baseline studies, and coordination with Canadian Pacific Kansas City (CPKC) Railway.
 We will continue to explore funding opportunities to support future trail development and repairs.

 Can I volunteer to help with trail restoration?